 Over the next few years Tesla and Westinghouse would work together and two major accomplishments would mark their victory in the War of Currents over Edison.
 In 1892, after a fierce battle versus Edison, Westinghouse won the contract to power the Columbian Exposition.
 On May 1, 1893, President Grover Cleveland pushed a button and a hundred thousand incandescent lamps illuminated the Columbian Exposition.
 The success of the Tesla Polyphase System installed at the exposition would help Westinghouse in their next major victory in being awarded the initial Niagara Falls contract.
 Since his childhood, Tesla had dreamed of harnessing the power of the great natural wonder Niagara Falls.
 In October 1893, Tesla's dream became a reality, when Westinghouse was awarded the Niagara Falls Power contract to create the powerhouse.
 The Westinghouse company, with Tesla's guidance, had won the War of Currents.

-Tesla invented radio
+Tesla early radio pioneer

 After the work for Westinghouse was completed, Tesla focused his efforts on radio and wireless transmission of electricity.
 Probably Tesla's most well known invention is the Tesla Coil, a device used to produce high-voltage, low-current, high frequency alternating-current electricity.
 In 1899 Tesla created a lab in the mountains of Colorado Springs to experiment with high frequency electricity where he built a huge 52 foot Tesla Coil.